-It is therefore expedient to first clarify what exactly is meant by focusing on the customer: companies that focus on buyers take into account their wishes and expectations and serve them in the best possible way.
+It is, therefore, expedient to first clarify what exactly is meant by focusing on the customer: companies that focus on buyers take into account their wishes and expectations and serve them in the best possible way.
 For this purpose, it is imperative to know the preferences of the customers and want to address their problems.
-Only then can you offer customer-friendly service, solutions and products.
-The first part of the customer focus strategy therefore focuses primarily on the stated and obvious expectations of the customers.
+Only then can you offer customer-friendly services, solutions, and products.
+The first part of the customer focus strategy, therefore, focuses primarily on the stated and obvious expectations of the customers.

 Customer focus is thus only the beginning of a paradigm shift in corporate culture.
 This becomes clear with an in-depth examination of the two concepts of customer orientation and customer centering.

-You can look at customer focus as follows: focusing on the customer is the first step on the way to customer orientation.
+You can look at customer focus as follows: Focusing on the customer is the first step on the way to customer orientation.
 If this has been achieved, the company can then focus on the follow-on goal of customer centering.
-Or: first you look at the customer and his well-known needs, then you use the customer as a guide for the further development of the business model and at the end the whole company and its mission statement completely aligns with the buyer.
-But where does this change of heart come from from purely product-led advertising to focusing on the customer?
+Or: first, you look at the customer and his well-known needs, then you use the customer as a guide for the further development of the business model and in the end, the whole company and its mission statement completely align with the buyer.
+But where does this change of heart come from purely product-led advertising to focusing on the customer?